Electric Bike Laws in Queens, NY: Are E-Bikes a Threat to Public Safety?

 Are E-Bikes a Threat to Public Safety in Queens, NY?

 Several recent reports have brought the danger of e-bikes to the public’s attention.
 Last June, actor Lisa Banes (“Gone Girl”) was killed by a hit-and-run e-bike or moped user on Amsterdam Avenue.
-A well-known Queens real estate broker died after being hit by an e-bike.
-In October, an e-bike rider was killed in a hit-and-run collision with a vehicle on the Belt Parkway in Queens.
+A well-known New York real estate broker died after being hit by an e-bike.
+In October, an e-bike rider was killed in a hit-and-run collision with a vehicle on the Belt Parkway in NYC.
 In January 2022, a man riding an e-bike through the intersection of 10th Avenue and 18th Street in Windsor Terrace in Brooklyn was left in critical condition after a hit-and-run collision.

 The NY Post reported in June that e-bike fatalities had surged 233% from just six in 2019 to 20 in 2020, according to New York City Department of Transportation data.